simjunheng/tp/docs/UserGuide.md

 **Q**: How do I transfer my data to another Computer?<br>
 **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous Coach2k22 home folder.

+**Q**: What is the purpose of having a separate command for listing player strengths and weaknesses<br>
+**A**: These functions allow coach to judge players based on their respective strengths/weaknesses for improved judgement of abilities, analyzing their liabilities, and strategically choosing the right player for the right purpose.
 --------------------------------------------------------------------------------------------------------------------

 ## **4. Command summary**